 The City of Charles Sturt Digital Hub at the Civic Centre in Woodville was officially launched on 23rd May 2013 by Senator the Hon.
 Stephen Conroy, Minister for Broadband, Communications and the Digital Economy and Mayor Kirsten Alexander as part of the Federal Digital Hubs and Digital Enterprise’s program.

-The Charles Sturt Digital Hub provides a central location for the community to engage in an interactive National Broadband Network (NBN) experience with focus on digital literacy, health, education, business, teleworking and home entertainment/communication, in order to showcase the significant benefits the National Broadband Network (NBN) has to offer to homes and businesses alike.
+The Charles Sturt Digital Hub provides a central location for the community to engage in an interactive high-speed broadband experience with focus on digital literacy, health, education, business, teleworking and home entertainment/communication.

 A ‘Digital Hub’ is a community-based computer training and internet access point containing a number of internet ready computers.

-Each Digital Hub will be run by staff that can explain and showcase the benefits of the NBN and to provide training in basic online activities such as setting up an email accounts, conducting effective internet searches, connecting with family and even shopping online.
+Each Digital Hub will be run by staff that can explain and showcase the benefits of high-speed broadband and to provide training in basic online activities such as setting up an email accounts, conducting effective internet searches, connecting with family and even shopping online.

-The Awareness Zone is open to the public during Library hours and contains various mini ‘zones’ demonstrating a variety of applications highlighting how the NBN can provide business and community with additional opportunities.
+The Awareness Zone is open to the public during Library hours and contains various mini ‘zones’ demonstrating a variety of applications highlighting how high-speed broadband can provide business and community with additional opportunities.

 eLearning Zone showcases a series of applications to support learning from home no matter what your age.
 Technologies such as WorldWideTelescope, GoToMeeting, Skype, YouTube University and Dynamic Learning Online all showcase the ways in which traditional learning can be replaced and/or enhanced with on-line technologies.